oleg-agapov/dbt-coaching/docs/practice-1.md

 This will create DuckDB file called `data.duckdb`.

 On the next step we will connect it to the dbt project.

+> If you want to re-create the database file from scratch, just delete `data.duckdb` and run the script once again.

 ## Connect to the database